freezecoder/vcfToTable/README.md

 A UNIX/Linux environment is ideal for running this pipeline.
 I've been running this on Mac OSX and Ubuntu OS.
 This is a command line program.

+Clone/Download this repository and optionally add the folder location to your UNIX ${PATH}.

 Bioinformatics tools
 ----------------------